-Shareholder's right to request information and right to table proposals for resolutions
+Shareholder's right to ask questions and right to table draft resolutions

-At a general meeting, every shareholder has the right to request information about an item on the agenda of the meeting.
-The shareholder may send the question to be presented at the meeting to the company in advance.
-A shareholder also has the right to table proposals for resolutions at the meeting in matters that fall within the competence of the general meeting and that are on the agenda.
+At a general meeting, every shareholder has the right to ask questions related to an item on the agenda of the meeting.
+The shareholder may send the question to be submitted to the meeting to the company in advance.
+A shareholder also has the right to table draft resolutions at the meeting in matters that fall within the competence of the general meeting and that are on the agenda.